-We've backfilled a little sentiment data to get you started, and all new tweets are being processed for sentiment as they're fed into your Trackers, so we're constantly adding new sentiment data.
+When started we backfill a little sentiment data, and all new tweets are being processed for sentiment as they're fed into your Trackers, so we're constantly adding new sentiment data.
 There's a sentiment module with high-level sentiment metrics in your Tracker overview, and a detailed sentiment report with lots more information.
 You can access this report by clicking on the overview module or the link in your Tracker's left nav.

 Overall sentiment score